Installer Directory

 By knowing your daily energy consumption in kWh, you can move forward to estimate the size of the solar panel system required to meet your energy needs.

 There is quite a difference when it comes to the capabilities and performance levels of solar panels, and so the quality can really make a difference.
 PV solar panels tend to vary between 250w to 460w per panel, depending on the size of it and the cell technology used to create each of the modules.
-To calculate the number of panels you need, divide the hourly energy usage of your home by the wattage of the solar panels.
+To calculate the number of panels you need, divide the daily energy usage of your home by the wattage of the solar panels and adjust for average peak sun hours.

 You should do this for a low and high wattage option, as this will allow you to create a range of sizes, giving you realistic expectations.
 What this does is give you an estimate for the number of panels that you need to generate electricity.
 After this, a professional installer will come and access your roof, determining which angle is best, as well as how the panels would be arranged on your roof.